konstantinbe/stone-age/readme.md

 This is an example project setup for building iOS and Mac apps using the command line and your favorite text editor, no Xcode required.
 This is possible with a simple, minimalist `Rakefile` and a couple of command line tools.
-This allows you to completely control your development environment from top to bottom.
+This allows you to completely *understand* and *control* your development environment from top to bottom.
 No more messing around with buggy and bloated IDE's.

 TODO: document motivation and how to get started.